Domain Adaptation Targeting Heterogeneous and Imbalanced Subgroups: Discussion

-In data-driven biomedical studies, as well as in fields like economics and social science, both covariate shift from unlabeled target and sampling disparity for underrepresented sub-population are prominent challenges that impede generalizable and responsible statistical learning.
-For example, leveraging a clinical trial to infer treatment effects on an observational cohort will also encounter the covariate shift between the two cohorts \citep[e.g.]{colnet2024causal}, and age and gender disparities have been frequently considered in recent studies \citep[e.g.]{ting2017gender,ludmir2019factors}.
+In biomedical and other fields like social science, both covariate shift and sampling disparity are prominent challenges that impede generalizable and responsible statistical learning.
+For example, leveraging a clinical trial to infer treatment effects on an observational cohort will also encounter the covariate shift between the two cohorts \citep[e.g.,][]{colnet2024causal}, and age and gender disparities have been frequently considered in recent studies \citep[e.g.,][]{ting2017gender,ludmir2019factors}.
 Though these two challenges often co-occur in practice, existing analytical tools typically address only one at a time.
 Our work fills this methodological gap by simultaneously addressing both challenges in a coherent and complete framework, demonstrating potential for wide application.
+Finally, we note several challenges in applying AIMS, including high computational costs, potential privacy constraints, and extensions to multi-source settings.
+These warrant future research.